DreamingElectricSheep/DreamingElectricSheep/README.md

 - Computational theory
 - AGI
 - Metaphysics of the above

-In computation and also their greater parts
+In computation and their greater parts in Physics/Philosophy/Mathematics etc...

 And much, much more...

 ## Languages/Frameworks: